What is GST and Types of GST?

 What Is GST?

-Goods and Services Tax or GST is an indirect tax that’s levied on certain notified goods and services.
+Goods and Services Tax or GST is an indirect tax that’s levied on most supplies of goods/services unless exempt/zero-rated/out of scope.
 Unlike other indirect taxes, GST ensures that taxes are only levied on value additions at each stage.
 This makes it one of the most efficient forms of taxation and mitigates the cascading effect.

 One of the major highlights of Goods and Services Tax is the input tax credit system, which allows GST-registered businesses and individuals to reduce their overall tax liability by deducting GST paid on inputs.
 Here’s a quick overview of how the input tax credit system works.